gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/api.rst

 GoPro
 =====

-This can be imported as:
+There are two flavors of the top-level GoPro class.
+These are "wired" and "wireless" and can be imported and used as shown below:

 .. code-block:: python